-The bill CS/HB 733 amends several sections of Florida Statutes to enhance the management and rehabilitation of brownfield sites.
-It removes the requirement for property owners to provide information about institutional controls to local governments and eliminates local government mapping requirements.
-The bill mandates that sites receiving a site rehabilitation completion order without institutional controls be removed from the registry of contaminated sites.
-It also revises the conditions for applicants seeking tax credits related to the rehabilitation of these sites, including a specified timeframe for application submission and updated eligibility criteria.
-New definitions and legislative findings regarding brownfield sites are introduced, emphasizing the importance of facilitating redevelopment by removing barriers to achieving a "No Further Action" status.
+The bill amends several sections of Florida Statutes concerning the management and rehabilitation of brownfield sites, which are properties that may be contaminated but have potential for redevelopment.
+It removes the requirement for property owners to provide information about institutional controls to local governments for mapping purposes and eliminates local government mapping requirements.
+Additionally, sites that receive a site rehabilitation completion order without institutional controls will be removed from the registry of contaminated sites.
+The bill also revises the conditions for claiming tax credits for rehabilitating contaminated sites, specifying application timeframes and updating eligibility criteria.
+New definitions and legislative findings regarding brownfield sites are introduced, emphasizing the importance of removing barriers to redevelopment and ensuring that cleanup criteria are met without being hindered by contamination in other portions of larger sites.

 Statutes affected: H 733 Filed: 376.78, 196.1995, 288.1175